timvdalen/2II36-exam/02_social-networks.md

 Select a subset of nodes A that maximize the expected reward ![](http://img.ctrlv.in/img/15/01/17/54baa4fd3b797.png) subject to cost(A) < B.

 ### 19. Explain a way of measuring the similarity of nodes in homogeneous networks (e.g. SimRank).
 Consider advantages and disadvantages of the approach, how it can be combined with some other idea(s).
+* SimRank: x and y are similar if they are related to similar objects; basic and bipartite cases.
+* Advantages: Favor “pure” objects (highly skewed distribution in their inlinks or out-links)
+* Disadvantages: Does not distinguish object type and relationship type.
+* Combines: Bipartite SimRank: Bipartite domains consist of two types of objects.
+Then we can look for similarity People are similar if they purchase similar items.
+Items are similar if they are purchased by similar people.

 ### 20. Explain a way of measuring the similarity of nodes in heterogeneous networks (e.g. PathSim).
 Consider advantages and disadvantages of the approach, how it can be combined with some other idea(s).
+* PathSim accounts for connectivity of x and y as number of paths between them following meta-path (specified by a user) and for the balance of their visibility; meaning/ interpretation is reflected in a chosen meta-path
+* Advantages: Does distinguish object type and relationship type.
+Let's user define a meta-path which is very useful.
+* Disadvantages: The user must be able to write correct meta-paths
+* Combines: Can use other similarity measures instead of the meta-paths.